LucaCeccagnoli/competitive-programming/inversions-count/readme.md

 The algorithm defines the function *merge_inversions*, which sorts an array like the *merge* subroutine, but with additional steps:

-- if an item is pushed from R and there are still unpushed items in L, add an inversion to the counter *incr*
+- if an item is pushed from R and there are still unpushed items in L, add an inversion to the counter *incr*.

 - every time an item is pushed from L, add *incr* to the total number of inversions.